 - 2 lbs Pork Club Roast cut, cubed

-- 2 tbsp Barbecue Rub Foodology Geek Brand
+- 2 tablespoons Barbecue Rub Foodology Geek Brand

 Peach-Bourbon Barbecue Sauce